velartrill/velartrill.github.io/orig/spirals/prisoner-of-war/the-camps.md

 The clerk looks up in alarm as the intendant slams through the door.
 "Get me a message through to the depot *now!"* she barks.
 "The prisoners are rebelling; we're under attack!"

 The clerk's eyes widen.
-"Y-yes, ma'am!
-At once, ma'am."
+"Y-yes, milady!
+At once, milady."
 She snatches a fresh message sheet and begins scribbling.
 "Shall we copy to the General?"

 Egret hesitates.
 "I... n-no... no need to involve the General yet, I'm... sure we'll, uh.
 Contain the situation."

-"Of course, ma'am.
+"Of course, milady Intendant.
 As you will."

 Egret has scarcely left the room when the secretary comes dashing after her.
-"Ma'am!" she cries breathlessly.
+"Milady Egret!" she cries breathlessly.
 "No answer from the depot--"

 Egret rounds on her.
 "What do you mean, *no answer from the depot?"*